Sir Archibald White, 4th Baronet: Anti-aircraft duties

 After a period of sick leave at his seat, Wallingwells, he was posted to Leeds in April 1916 and in November 1916, he was promoted as Major 2nd in command Army Anti Aircraft, Harwich.
 His commanding officer was Colonel Fear, the other officers were called D'Aeth, Blood and Slaughter, who were all billeted in "Shrapnel Cottage".

 After Harwich White was promoted acting Lieutenant-Colonel and moved to Birmingham in September 1917.
 In December 1917 he was then moved to Staines as commanding officer of the L.A.A.A.
 Western Barrage for the defence of London.

 On 20 December 1917 (coincidentally the date of the 115th anniversary of the creation of the baronetcy for Sir Thomas White, 1st Baronet), Sir Archibald was mentioned in despatches "for valuable services...".

 Second World War

-At the outbreak of the 2nd World War Sir Archibald took command of the local Home Guard Battalion, and entered with zest into its training and organisation.
+In 1940 Sir Archibald took command of the local Home Guard Battalion, and entered with zest into its training and organisation.